Art direction, Implementation, Illustration, Web Design

-Thinking about our unique vantage point of creating an identity for a company that serves a creative industry, we wanted to pay homage to the graphic design cadences of the past, while also setting up the brand for success, typographically.
+Thinking about our vantage point of creating an identity for a company that serves a creative industry, we wanted to pay homage to the graphic design cadences of the past, while also setting up the brand for success, visually.

-Devin and I worked with the Abstract team to create a distinct type system using two typeface families for the Abstract brand—Vesterbro, a punchy yet dynamic and legible serif, and GT America Mono, a workhorse typeface that handles technical matters and numbers with style and ease.
+Devin and I worked with the Abstract team to create a distinct type system using two typeface families for the Abstract brand.

 We developed a visual system that had a distinct gritty and textural style to match the voice and tone—both visually and verbally—of where the Abstract brand was going.